Chijama/countries/README.md

 - Searchable by country name

-## The Codebase consists of two srceens
+## The Codebase consists of two screens
 - countries_screen.dart
 - details_screen